cantaloupe-project/cantaloupe/README.md

 developed by Sun until around 2006.
 JaiProcessor uses an updated fork called [JAI-EXT](https://github.com/geosolutions-it/jai-ext).

-JaiProcessor's main theoretical advantage is the ability to exploit JAI's internal tiling engine, which makes it capable of region-of-interest decoding with some formats.
-Unfortunately, JAI is old and buggy.
+JaiProcessor's main theoretical advantage is its ability to exploit JAI's internal tiling engine, which makes it capable of region-of-interest decoding with some formats.

 JaiProcessor can read and write the same formats as ImageIoProcessor.